Multi-Sided Boundary Labeling: The Three- and Four-Sided Cases

 Similar to our approach to two-sided boundary labeling, we pursue the idea that if there exists a planar solution, then we can also find a planar solution such that there are four $xy$-monotone curves connecting the four corners of~$R$ to a common point~$o$, and such that these curves separate the leaders of the different label types from each other; see Fig.~\ref{fig:partitions}.

 To that end, we first show that leaders of left and right labels can be separated vertically and leaders of top and bottom labels can be separated horizontally.
 Afterwards, we apply the result of Lemma~\ref{lem:xysep} in order to resolve the remaining overlaps, e.g., between top and right leaders.
+We first introduce some notions.

 \begin{definition} A planar solution for the four-sided boundary labeling problem is \begin{compactenum}[(i)] \item \emph{$x$-separated} if there exists a vertical line~$\ell$ such that the sites that are labeled to the left side are to the left of~$\ell$ and the sites that are labeled to the right side are to the right of~$\ell$, and \item \emph{$y$-separated} if there exists a horizontal line~$\ell$ such that the sites that are labeled to the top side are above~$\ell$ and the sites that are labeled to the bottom side are below~$\ell$. \end{compactenum} \end{definition}